kubear05/Power-BI-Solution-Template/README.md

 ## Prerequisites

-* An Azure Virtual Machine with a minimum recommended size of A3 or an on premise server with equivalent or greater techinical specifications.
+* An Azure Virtual Machine with a minimum recommended size of A3 or an on premise server with equivalent or greater technical specifications.
   * PowerShell version 3 or greater must be available on the server.
   * The Active Directory PowerShell module must be available (This is installed alongside [Remote Server Administration Tools](https://www.microsoft.com/en-us/download/details.aspx?id=45520)).
 * SQL Server Enterprise Edition with a SQL Server Database.